shameekbaranwal/KEF-Volunteering/README.md

 ### Installation

-1. Visit the [repository for the back-end](https://github.com/shameekbaranwal/KEF-API), and follow the instructions to get it running locally on http://localhost:5000.
+1. Make sure the API hosted on [Heroku](https://vast-river-10450.herokuapp.com/api) is functional by making a POST request at the `/api/login` endpoint.
+Source code for the API is available [here](https://github.com/shameekbaranwal/KEF-API).

 2. Clone this repo
    ```sh
    git clone https://github.com/shameekbaranwal/KEF-Volunteering.git